-1. Loss of train of thought during conversation.
-Trying to hold a normal conversation with an individual who is high on marijuana can be a challenge.
-While intoxicated the individual will lack the ability to stay focused on the topic of conversation, and may drift into other, unrelated subject matters.
+- Loss of focus during a conversation.
+An individual who is high on marijuana finds it difficult to hold a normal conversation.
+The individual will lack the ability to stay focused on the topic of conversation.
+He may drift into other, unrelated subject matters.

-2. Increased appetite.
+- Increased appetite.
 One of the effects of marijuana use is binge eating.
-After smoking pot, the individual will want to gorge himself on large amounts of junk food and sweets.
+After smoking pot, the individual will want to eat large amounts of junk food and sweets.

-3. Lack of energy, loss of motivation.
-Marijuana causes a distinct lack of motivation in the user.
-Look for a loss of interest in activities that were once a prominent part of the individual’s life.
+- Lack of energy and loss of motivation.
+Marijuana users have a distinct lack of motivation.
+Look for a loss of interest in activities that were once a significant part of the individual’s life.
 Also, the marijuana user may sleep excessively until late in the day.
 Bad sleep habits are another common sign of marijuana use.

-4. Possession of drug paraphernalia related to smoking marijuana.
+- Possession of drug paraphernalia.
 Look for materials such as bongs, rolling papers, roach clips, pipes or other items used to smoke or store marijuana.

-5. Inappropriate laughter.
-When an individual is intoxicated from smoking marijuana, they will sometimes laugh uncontrollably, even at highly inappropriate moments.
+- Inappropriate laughter.
+When an individual is intoxicated from smoking marijuana, they will sometimes laugh uncontrollably, even at inappropriate moments.

-6. Legal or financial problems.
-Two concerns with drug users in general is a constant need for money and brushes with the law.
-Both are warning signs of marijuana use as well, as the individual spends all his money to finance the drug habit.
-Engagement with law enforcement is also a potential warning sign, as the individual will likely be transporting the illegal substance from place to place.
+- Legal or financial problems.
+Drug users have a constant need for money and have legal problems.
+Both are warning signs of marijuana use as the individual spends most of his money to finance his drug habit.
+Legal troubles are another warning sign as the individual transports the illegal substance from place to place.

-7. Paranoia.
-One of the most serious consequences of marijuana use is paranoia.
-Watch for behavior that includes suspicious thoughts and feelings that “everyone is out to get” the individual in question.
+- Paranoia.
+Watch for behavior that includes suspicious thoughts and feelings that “everyone is out to get me.”